Sukemcute/Fedrag/README.md

 - **2025-11.05: Add the requirements.txt for downstream tasks.**

-- **2025-11.04: Add FedE/flgo/algorithm/fedrag-CKKS as the code of CKKS encrypted version for upstream training.**
+- **2025-11.04: Add FedE/flgo/algorithm/fedrag-CKKS as the code of CKKS encrypted version for upstream training.
+If you wish to use the CKKS encrypted version of fedrag, please replace the FedE/flgo/algorithm/fedrag.py with the content of FedE/flgo/algorithm/fedrag-CKKS.py.**

 ## Hardware Requirements